 Update: Archaeology at the Nathaniel Russell House

-The latest phase of archaeology field work is now complete at the Nathaniel Russell House, but the Kitchen House Project, continues.
+While the latest phase of archaeology field work is now complete at the Nathaniel Russell House, the Kitchen House project continues.
 Lead archaeologist on the project, Dr. Andrew Agha, is now working in the laboratory to clean, catalog, and study the thousands of artifacts discovered in the cellar excavation.
 The site was so rich in findings that the scope of this initial phase of the project was expanded to include a comparative analysis with objects found in previous excavations.
 While lab work, research, and report writing are ongoing, Museum staff is busy planning ways to share the important Kitchen House stories through monthly archaeology programs and new artifact exhibits.